Brondo765/New-Member-Bot/README.md

 - Go to *Applications* tab if it is not open already
 - *New Application* and name your bot something similar to mine
 - Now head to *Bot -> Token -> Click to Reveal Token*
-- Copy and paste this token into
+- Copy and paste this token into the config.json file marked "yourClientToken"

+# Step 5:
 ## Start-up
 To start the bot:
-- Make sure you have ran `Node` from your command/terminal prompt
+- Open the command prompt/terminal to the location your folder is located
-- Once in `Node` type `node bot.js` and a console message should appear
+- Type `node bot.js` and a console message should appear stating the bot is online and connected